stumash/Algorithm_Notes/greedy/mst/mst.md

 Algorithm Prim:
     Initialize empty Map S of (explored node, MST-edge) pairs Initialize empty priority queue Q of
-     (current best MST-edge, cutset-of-S-node) pairs
+     (current best MST-edge, node in cutset-of-S) pairs Add the root node to S with no MST-edge
-    Add the root node to S with no MST-edge
+    For each edge e connecting the root to its neighbours u Add the key-value pair (e, u) to Q
-    Add the root's neighbours to Q with their shared edge using the root as the key
+    Endfor

     While Q is not empty
         Remove-Mininum from Q and call it n